SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/DataMinerComparisonTool.md

 # DataMiner Comparison tool

-The DataMiner Comparison tool is available from DataMiner 9.5.5 onwards.
-It is a web application that allows you to compare the values of two string parameters on a character-by-character basis and to immediately spot the differences (additions, modifications, and deletions).
+The DataMiner Comparison tool is a web application that allows you to compare the values of two string parameters on a character-by-character basis and to immediately spot the differences (additions, modifications, and deletions).

 You can access the tool via the following URL: